chrisjwalk/angular-cli-netcore-ngrx-starter/README.md

 ### Getting Started?

 *  **Make sure you have at least Node 12.x or higher (w/ npm 6+) installed!**
-*  **This repository uses ASP.NET Core 5.0, which has a hard requirement on .NET SDK 5.0.x.
+*  **This repository uses ASP.NET 6.0, which has a hard requirement on .NET SDK 6.0.x.
 Please install these items from [https://dotnet.microsoft.com/download](https://dotnet.microsoft.com/download)**

-### Visual Studio 2019
+### Visual Studio 2022

-Make sure you have .NET 5.0 installed and/or the latest VS2019.
+Make sure you have .NET 6.0 installed and/or the latest VS2022.

 ### Visual Studio Code